Usually the most delicious dishes are very simple, based on just a few ingredients. What makes the food exceptionally good?

 I grew up in a small village.
-Since I can remember my parents had a small vegetable garden.
-Spring and summer were my favourite months, an abundance of ripening vegetables and fruits in my parents garden was something all of us had been waiting for during the winter.
-I can see my mum in the kitchen, cooking some dinner for all of us, and many times she’d ask me to go to the garden and bring some carrots, dill, onion or something else she currently needed.
+Spring and summer were my favourite months, an abundance of ripening vegetables and fruits in my parents’ garden was something all of us had been waiting for during the winter.
+I can see my mum in the kitchen, cooking dinner for us all, and, many times, she’d ask me to go to the garden and bring some carrots, dill, onion or something else she currently needed.
 Isn’t that beautiful?
 Fresh, homegrown veg, how much I miss you!

 The very first time I started appreciating the vegetables back at home, was when I moved away from home, to the city.
-The quality of vegetables available in supermarkets, compared to my mum’s veg, was just…sad.
+The quality of vegetables available in supermarkets, compared to my mum’s veg, was just, well, sad.
 No flavour, no crispiness.
 To be honest, I used to hate gardening and vegetable growing when I was a child.
-I’d rather wash my dad’s car than help around with gardening/planting.
-It was only when I moved away from home when I understood why would people put so much effort in growing their own vegetables, if they are available all year round in supermarkets.
-I got that.
+I’d much rather wash my dad’s car than help around with gardening.
+It was only when I moved away from home, I understood why would people put so much effort in growing their own vegetables, if they are available all year round in supermarkets.
+I finally got that.

 If the vegetables we buy do not rot away, what does it tell us?
-They are literally packed with chemicals, pesticides and other nonsense, just to keep them alive for long and looking perfect.
+Perhaps it’s because are literally packed with pesticides and other nonsense, just to keep them alive for long and looking perfect?
 My mum’s veg was far from perfect-looking.
-Carrots and parsnips were covered in soil, onions were half the size of those supermarket ones, cauliflowers weren’t giants. but oh my, did they taste great!
+Carrots and parsnips were covered in soil, onions were half the size of those supermarket ones, cauliflowers weren’t giants.
+But oh my, did they taste great!

 I always try to buy veg and fruit from local markets or farms.
-If you deprive the vegetables their natural features: aromatic smell, freshness, not-so-perfect shape, the food you make with them will just be sad.
-The whole joy of cooking will simply be gone.
+If you deprive the vegetables of their natural features: aromatic smell, freshness, not-so-perfect shape, the food you make with them will be also somehow deprived of flavour.

 bunch of fresh basil